 Night view of Huaca Pucllana in Miraflores

-A large extension of these sectors is part of a signposted tourist circuit that has bridges, access ramps and conditioned paths, and whose tour, in addition, is carried out exclusively with an official guide, so as to reduce deterioration due to anthropic factors, a very important element to take into account since only in 2014 more than 90 thousand tourists were received.
+A large extension of these sectors is part of a signposted tourist circuit that has bridges, access ramps and conditioned paths, and whose tour, in addition, is carried out exclusively with an official guide, to reduce deterioration due to anthropic factors, a very important element to take into account since only in 2014 more than 90 thousand tourists were received.

 It is worth mentioning that on February 6, 1987, Huaca Pucllana was declared an intangible archaeological zone and twelve years later, it was declared Cultural Heritage of the Nation.

-In addition to the above mentioned, this site has a museum in its facilities, where you can see objects that were found during the excavations.
+In addition to the above-mentioned, this site has a museum in its facilities, where you can see objects that were found during the excavations.

 Important:

-All visits are guided.
-Visitors must arrive 15 minutes before their reservation time to pay for their vaccination card verification and biosanitary procedures.
-Visitors arriving after the chosen time will lose their reservation and will not be allowed to enter the museum.
-Groups will consist of a maximum of 20 people.
 Children and infants are part of the regular capacity and must be included in the group reservation (choose the DNI minor option for these cases).
 The tour is done on foot, so it is recommended to wear comfortable clothes and shoes, use sun protection products and implements, and hydrate frequently with permitted beverages (preferably transported in reusable containers).

 For more information, you should click here: Huaca Pucllana Information